EFTEC/BladeOne/README.md

 You could also check the wiki [Wiki](https://github.com/EFTEC/BladeOne/wiki)

 ## About this version
-By standard, The original Blade library is part of Laravel (Illuminate components) and to use this template library, you require to install Laravel and Illuminate-view components.
+By standard, The original Blade library is part of Laravel (Illuminate components) and to use this template library, you require install Laravel and Illuminate-view components.
 The syntax of Blade is pretty nice and bright.
 It's based in C# Razor (another template library for C#).
 It's starting to be considered a de-facto standard template system for many PHP (Smarty has been riding off the sunset since years ago) so, if we can use it without Laravel then its a big plus for many projects.
 In fact, in theory, it is even possible to use with Laravel.
-Exists different version of Blade Template that runs without Laravel but most requires 50 or more files and those templates add a new level of complexity, so they are not removing Laravel but hiding:
+Exists different versions of Blade Template that runs without Laravel, but most requires 50 or more files, and those templates add a new level of complexity, so they are not removing Laravel but hiding:

-- More files to manages.
+- More files to manage.
 - Changes to the current project (if you want to integrate the template into an existent one)
 - Incompatibilities amongst other projects.
 - Slowness (if your server is not using op-cache)